Levi-Stark-17/AI-Notes-App/README.md

-# AI-Notes-App
-AI Notes - A smart note-taking app powered by artificial intelligence.
-Create, organize, and summarize notes with AI assistance using Groq, OpenAI, or Anthropic APIs.
 # AI Notes App 📝✨

 A beautiful, AI-powered note-taking application that helps you create, organize, and summarize your notes using artificial intelligence.